 According to the predictive model completed in 2012, 38% of Cedar Key Scrub State Reserve has a high probability of archaeological sites.
-Rather than conduct a level 1 survey of a particular site or area, the DRP matrix should be followed for any area where ground disturbing activities are planned.
-A high probability area would need a cultural resource survey if ground disturbing activities are planned and no previous survey had been conducted.
+The DRP matrix should be followed for any area where ground disturbing activities are planned.
+DHR compliance and review will be triggered by the level of disturbance identified in the DHR Matrix for ground disturbing activities.